 - Find out about scholarship opportunities for nutrition students

-The bachelor's degree program in nutrition and dietetics fulfills the requirements of the Didactic Program in Dietetics (DPD) and is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), Academy of Nutrition and Dietetics.
+The bachelor's degree program in nutrition and dietetics fulfills the requirements of the Didactic Program in Dietetics (DPD) and is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), Academy of Nutrition and Dietetics, through December 31, 2022:

-- Complete the Didactic Program in Dietetics (DPD).
-Once the program is completed, students will receive a Verification Statement signed by the DPD Program Director.
+- The first step in becoming a Registered Dietitian is to successfully complete the Didactic Program in Dietetics (DPD) at UDC.
+Once students complete the DPD, they will receive a Verification Statement signed by the Program Director.

-UDC students boasted a 100 percent passing rate on the national examination for six consecutive years prior to 2011, far above the national average.
+UDC students had a 100 percent one year passing rate on the national examination from 2012-2015, far above the national average.

 Student Organizations and Activities in the UDC Nutrition Program

-Volunteering and hands on experiential learning opportunities are available at local community agencies, health care facilities like the Specialty Hospital of Washington-Hadley Campus and D.C. public schools.
-While the national acceptance rate for acceptance into the dietetics internship program is 53 percent, UDC nutrition students have more than an 75 percent chance of acceptance.
+Volunteering and hands on experiential learning opportunities are available at community agencies, health care facilities including the Bridgepoint Hospital – Hadley Campus, DC Central Kitchen and D.C. public schools.
+While the national acceptance rate for acceptance into the dietetics internship program is 53 percent, UDC nutrition students have more than 75 percent chance of acceptance.

 Faculty Spotlight: Nutrition Program

-Dr. Prema Ganganna, PhD., RD., LD., is chair of the Department of Nutrition, with more than thirty years experience in nutrition from the clinical, management, research and academic perspectives at UDC.
+Dr. Prema Ganganna, PhD., RD., LD. is chair of the Department of Health, Nursing and Nutrition, with more than thirty years’ experience in nutrition from the clinical, management, research and academic perspectives at UDC.
 In 2006, Ganganna visited China as a delegate dietitian and nutritionist.
 She was also a member of the technical advisory panel on dietary modifications charged with recommending strategies for dietary modifications published by the Department of Health and Human Services, Commission of Public Health, Bureau of Cancer Control.
 Dr. Ganganna was also a mayoral appointee to the DC Board of Dietetics and Nutrition.